Fast Fashion vs. Sustainable Style: The Real Cost Breakdown

 Fast fashion's environmental costs include water pollution from chemical dyes, carbon emissions from frequent shipping of new collections, and massive textile waste from discarded clothing.
 These costs don't appear on price tags but represent real expenses borne by society.

 Sustainable fashion brands typically use organic materials, low-impact dyes, and local production to minimize environmental damage.
-While these practices increase upfront costs, they prevent the environmental expenses that fast fashion creates.
+While these practices increase upfront costs, they prevent the environmental expenses that fast fashion creates and align with growing awareness of fashion's hidden impacts.

 Building a Sustainable Wardrobe on Any Budget